juju/docs/src/en/howto-privatecloud.md

 juju-tools

-     the &LT;path_url&GT; value as described above in Tools Metadata Contents product-streams
+    the <path_url> value as described above in Tools Metadata Contents

+product-streams

-    the &LT;path_url&GT; value as described above in Image Metadata Contents
+    the <path_url> value as described above in Image Metadata Contents

 Other providers may similarly be able to specify locations, though the implementation will vary.